 Lendall B. Knight ’41 died on March 27, 2016, in Cumberland Foreside, Maine.

-(The following was published in the Portland Press Herald/Maine Sunday Telegram on March 30, 2016):
+(The following was provided by the Portland Press Herald/Maine Sunday Telegram on March 30, 2016)

 CUMBERLAND FORESIDE – Lendall B. Knight, 96, was born in Boston, Mass., on April 2, 1919.
 He died peacefully in Cumberland Foreside on Easter morning, March 27, 2016.
 Len was the son of Everett S. Knight and Jessie R. (Robbins) Knight.
 Len and his younger brother, Lloyd R. Knight, grew up in the oldest framed house in Limerick, which has remained in the Knight family since 1836.